 History of the Peace Corps in Armenia

-For the past 25 years, Peace Corps has promoted peace and friendship in Armenia, while also contributing to the education, youth, environment, NGO and economic development, and health sectors.
+Since 1992 Peace Corps has promoted peace and friendship in Armenia, while also contributing to the education, youth, environment, civil society and economic development, and health sectors.
 Peace Corps Volunteers have also taught Armenians about American culture and brought what they’ve learned of Armenian culture back home to their communities in the United States.

-The Peace Corps is well established in Armenia and has a strong reputation for effective grassroots development work.
-Volunteers serve in villages and towns throughout the country, focused on English education and Youth development.
+The Peace Corps has well established programs in Armenia implemented in partnership with the Ministry of Education, Science, Culture and Sports and has a strong reputation for effective grassroots development work in the communities.

-To learn more about the Peace Corps in Armenia, check out our most recent annual report:
+To learn more about the Peace Corps activities in Armenia, please check out our most recent annual report: